 Locating Job Listings

 Job listings on the Internet are extensive.
 There are hundreds of job board sites, some of which list jobs in many categories or fields and some are specialized in only one area.
-For example, medreps.com exclusively lists jobs for pharmaceutical and medical sales positions, but careerbuilder.com lists jobs in almost every occupational category.
-Right now, two of the best sites are indeed.com and simplyhired.com.
-Both are aggregate sites that compile listings from many other job boards, and in so doing, have extensive listings.
+For example, medreps.com exclusively lists jobs for pharmaceutical and medical sales positions, but indeed.com and simplyhired.com list jobs in every occupational category.
+Both are the most widely used aggregate sites that compile listings from many other job boards, and in so doing, have extensive listings.

 Know that job board sites charge employers to post jobs, and for that reason, along with a company deciding it doesn’t want that much publicity about a job posting, not every company chooses to post to these boards.
 Instead, they may simply post a job opening on their own corporate website.
 Therefore, on a regular basis, you should search the corporate sites of organizations that interest you.
 Linkup.com (different than LinkedIn.com) is a site that scans company websites and compiles their job postings.
 Like the aggregate job boards, indeed.com and simplyhired.com, this can be a useful, time-saving tool for you.

 LinkedIn is a powerhouse tool for the job seeker and there are several ways to engage LinkedIn for job search assistance.
 First off, you do need a Profile on the site and that Profile needs to be top notch because first impressions are important.
 If you are writing your own, read articles about how to create a wonderful Profile as it is not simply a cut and paste of your resume.
 Alternatively, professional resume writers build these Profiles and I routinely do so for my clients.